 Today was Matthew’s 42 birthday.
 Maybe he would have been my hiking buddy.
 Nate’s knees are already bad and he is working, Will doesn’t like spider webs in the face and he is working, and Anna, my one hope and earlier trailmate, is now working full-time.
 What’s with all the working, working, working?

 My clothes were sufficiently dry to wear out in the morning.
-Just the outer socks needed to be hung out to dry on the pack to dry.
+Just the outer socks needed to be hung out on the pack to dry.
 Another 15-mile day planned for today.
 I was up and out of NOC like Sonic the Hedgehog this morning.
 Knowing that the restaurants woulds not be open early enough to suit me I had already planned to eat breakfast at the Rufus Morgan shelter a mile up the trail.
 I was at the uphill across the road by 0715 and headed on, after dropping my keys off in the box as I passed the General Store (it was a gas station actually, operated by NOC).

 Unfortunately I hit a clearing at about 30 minutes uphill but didn’t see any sign or blue blaze indicating the shelter and blew right past it.
 What threw me was that every past shelter or gap clearing had a n obvious sign.
 It was about another 30 minutes up the trail that I realized I had passed by the shelter so I found a flat spot on the trail as it crossed over the ridge with a good log seat and made my scrambled egg breakfast.
 I was about 1/4 of the way between Rufus Morgan shelter and the Jump-Off.
 I ascertained my location by the number of flat stretches I’d gone thru and the topo map contours, and for once I was right.
 Once again low expectations – thinking I was not as far along as I was – turned out to be the key to happiness.
 I had a different attitude today – no time line, took my time and enjoyed it.
 Why else am I out here, anyway?
 I was probably going 1.5 miles per hour uphill and averaging 2.5 mph overall through the day.